kratikahaldkar09/Password_generator-/README.md

 - Generates random strong passwords (static UI only if no JavaScript used)
 - Easy to customize

-> ⚠️ This version is purely front-end (HTML + CSS).
-No functional password generation is implemented unless JavaScript is added.

 ## 🛠️ Tech Stack

 - HTML